EAES-579-climate-ecosystem-science/microbial-energy-economy-game/README.md

 ### Scenario 2: Oxygen Limiting

-In this scenario, oxygen is limited, forcing you to adapt and use alternative electron acceptors like nitrate, iron, and sulfur.
+In this scenario, oxygen and nitrate are limited.
 As oxygen is depleted, you must evolve anaerobic capabilities to continue generating ATP.
+You will be forced to evolve anaerobiosis (activity under oxygen-free conditions) to use the alternative electron acceptor iron, then to evolve for fermentation to use sulfur and organic acids, and finally evolve methanogenesis to use CO2 and hydrogen gas.

 	•	Win Condition: Successfully evolve your heterotrophs to survive anaerobically and oxidize all available glucose and cellulose, even as oxygen runs out.
 	•	Lose Condition: All heterotrophs die due to insufficient ATP or failure to adapt to anaerobic conditions.